 So many films are made in Los Angeles that it's easy to get a feeling of deja vu after you've been there a while.
 In fact, you could hardly go more than a few miles without passing the spot there something-or-other was filmed.
-This list focuses on places that have been used in many films that you may have seen.
+This list focuses on places that have been used in many films you may have seen.

-One of its most famous film appearances was climactic shoot-out scene in the James Dean film Rebel Without a Cause, but it's far from the only one.
+One of its most famous film appearances was the climactic shoot-out scene in the James Dean film Rebel Without a Cause, but it's far from the only one.
 In fact, imdb.com lists more than forty films and television episodes made here.
-Among others, the classic observatory has appeared in The Rocketeer, Steve Martin's Hollywood satire Bowfinger, Charlie's Angels: Full Throttle, the 1987 film spoof of television show Dragnet, The Terminator and Jurassic Park.
+Among others, the classic observatory has appeared in The Rocketeer, Steve Martin's Hollywood satire Bowfinger, Charlie's Angels: Full Throttle, the 1987 film spoof of television show Dragnet, The Terminator, and Jurassic Park.

 Los Angeles River

 You know the scenes where the cars get down in the cement-banked, nearly dry riverbed?
 The Los Angeles River was the victim of some pretty undignified straightening, deepening and concrete paving in an effort to keep it periodic floods from wreaking havoc on the city.
 In the process, they created a good place to film chase scenes.

 Among the ones we can document as having been filmed here include The Italian Job, To Live and Die in L. A., Grease, and Terminator 2: Judgment Day

 Built in 1936 and docked in Long Beach since 1967, the Queen Mary isn't just a ship.
 It's also a hotel and has a wedding chapel, restaurants and 18 art deco reception salons.

 It stood in for the ill-fated cruise ship in the original Poseidon Adventure and shows up in Pearl Harbor, L.A.
 Confidential, Someone to Watch Over Me, Chaplin, Batman Forever, and The Aviator.